 -

-Heat over medium heat until boiling, then boil for a few minutes until you obtain a syrup (when the syrup begins to thicken slightly, but is still liquid).
+Heat over medium heat until boiling, then let it boil for a few minutes until it becomes a syrup (when the syrup starts to thicken slightly, but is still liquid).

 -